 Declarations are submitted through the CONAI online portal.
 The process:

-- Log in to portale.conai.org with your member credentials.
+- Log in to dichiarazioni.conai.org with your member credentials.

-- Select the relevant quarter and enter the quantity of packaging placed on the Italian market, broken down by material type and packaging level.
+- Select the relevant period (year, quarter, or month, depending on your cadence) and enter the quantity of packaging placed on the Italian market, broken down by material type and packaging level.

 - The portal calculates the fee automatically based on your declared quantities and the current rate schedule.